12 Best Long Head Bicep Exercises For Massive Peaks

 Best Long Head Bicep Exercises For Massive Peak

-1. Incline Dumbbell Curls
+1. Incline Dumbbell Curl

-Incline dumbbell curl is one of the best Long head bicep exercises.
+Incline dumbbell curl is one of the best long head bicep exercises.
 It trains the long head of the biceps by stretching it at the bottom of the movement and placing it in a position of maximal force production at the top of the movement.

 The study found that incline dumbbell curls resulted in the highest EMG activity in the long head of the biceps throughout the entire range of motion.